MultiQC/MultiQC/docs/core/getting_started/installation.md

 and everything from v1.20 onwards can be found at [multiqc/multiqc](https://hub.docker.com/r/multiqc/multiqc/).
 :::

-:::tip{title="Docker bash alias"}
+:::tip{title="Tip: Docker bash alias"}

-The above base command is a little verbose, so if you are using this a lot it may be worth adding the following bash alias to your `~/.bashrc` file:
+The docker command above is a little verbose, so if you are using this a lot it may be worth adding the following bash alias to your `~/.bashrc` file:

 ```bash
 alias multiqc="docker run -tv `pwd`:`pwd` -w `pwd` multiqc/multiqc multiqc"